Sidewalk Development Program

 The Plan’s analysis addresses two overarching categories when it comes to prioritizing potential sidewalk projects.
 The first is referred to as ‘Along the Roadway.’
 This component considers the presence of existing sidewalks primarily, and also looks at other characteristics that influence conditions from a pedestrian standpoint—physical buffers such as on-street parking, traffic speeds & volumes, and block length.
 The basemap for this part can be found here.

 The second category identifies ‘High Priority Areas’ in the city.
 This is made up of three separate demand analyses (potential pedestrian demand, socioeconomic / health equity, and corridor function).
 These three components were weighted and combined to identify the High Priority Areas.
-See this page for further explanation.

 The top-tier locations score high in both of the overarching categories.
-Project lists & maps are found on this page.

 Sidewalk Development Program Manager